 - In both mattresses, coils are strategically placed to ensure optimal support.

 - DreamCloud has more layers.

 - DreamCloud has memory foam, while Avocado is more latex-centric.

 These are both pretty firm mattresses, but DreamCloud’s hand-tufted pillow-top gives it a unique surface feel.

 The videos below demonstrate how well the mattresses isolate motion.
 Avocado isolates motion a bit better than DreamCloud, but both do a respectable job.

-- You want a firmer mattress– Both DreamCloud and Avocado are firm, but DreamCloud is a touch firmer.
-This could make it more appropriate for back/stomach sleepers.
+- You want a firmer mattress.
+Both DreamCloud and Avocado are firm, but DreamCloud is a touch firmer.
+This could make it more appropriate for back and/or stomach sleepers.

-- You want options– Avocado lets you choose between its firmer 11-inch version and softer version with added two-inch pillow top.
+- You want options.
+Avocado lets you choose between its firmer 11″ version and a softer version with the added pillow-top.

-These are fairly similar options, but with some differences that really matter.
+These are fairly similar options, but their contrasts do make a difference.
 I hope you found this comparison helpful.
-Please leave any specific questions you have in the comments.
+Please leave any specific questions in the comments.